 When the judge calls the name of your case your lawyer will proceed to stand in front of the judge and you will make your way from the gallery to stand beside your lawyer.
 Assuming you are the plaintiff, your lawyer will tell the judge, very briefly, what the case is about.

-For example, he will state the number of children, confirm attendance at the required parenting class, indicate whether a parenting plan has been entered previously and let the judge know that there is a marital settlement agreement.
-After that the judge will swear you in.
+For example, your lawyer will confirm attendance at the required parenting class, indicate whether a parenting plan has been entered previously, and let the judge know that there is a marital settlement agreement.
+The judge will then swear you in.
 (You will take an oath or affirm to tell the truth.)
-You will then be examined (asked questions) by your lawyer.
+Your lawyer will then ask you a series of questions.

 After the examination is finished your lawyer will hand the judge the divorce judgment the lawyer prepared and the judge will, after examining the MSA momentarily, sign it.
 You are then divorced.
-H. Joseph Gitlin Law Office, before the prove up, sends our client a letter spelling out exactly what will happen in court and we set forth in writing all the questions which will be orally asked of our client in court.
+The Gitlin Law Firm, before the prove up, sends our client a letter spelling out exactly what will happen in court.
+We set forth in writing all the questions which will be asked of our client in court.

 Your above comments were for the “ordinary” case.
 What about the hotly contested case?